zkonduit/hunter-npc/README.md

 - prover and verifier key pairs for the zkSNARK of the hunter NPC
 - EVM contract code for the hunter NPC verifier

+You can find sample contracts (and corresponding abi) in the `outputs` directory.